 2 cups mini choc. chips or mini m&m’s

-Mix together melted butter, sugar, soda, oatmeal, flour & salt until it’s crumbly.
+Mix together melted butter, sugar, soda, quick oats, flour & salt until it’s crumbly.

 Set aside 3 cups.
 Press the rest into a greased 15×10 pan.
 Remember I made a half batch.
 I couldn’t decide what size pan would be half of a 10×15.
 That’s 150 square inches, so half would be something that’s 75 square inches.
 An 8×8 is 64, a 9×13 is 117.
 So I picked the 8×8.
 Maybe I need more baking pans.
 Or maybe they don’t even make 8×9 pans (72 sq in) or better yet, 7 x 10.5, that would be perfect.
 Um, let’s see, I forget, were we baking or having Math class?